Haiti: 'Poorest of the poor' hit by Hurricane Matthew

 "This is due to a bridge being out," she said.
 "There have been landslides and the cell phone service has been unreliable.
 We need to get to the south of the country," she added.

 Matthew made landfall in Haiti as a Category 4 hurricane on Tuesday.
-At least 108 people have been confirmed dead.
+More than 250 people have been confirmed dead, as of Thursday night local time.

 On Thursday, Civil Protection Service spokesman Joseph Edgard Celestin said the death toll does not take into account potential loss of life in the far southwest of the country, which has not been assessed due to "communication issues."